OfficeDev/office-js-docs-pr/docs/overview/office-add-ins.md

 >**Note:** For a high-level view of where Office Add-ins are currently supported, see the [Office Add-in host and platform availability](http://dev.office.com/add-in-availability) page.

-To make your Add-in available to users, you can publish it on the Office Store or to an on-premises add-in catalog.
+To make your add-in available to users, you can you [publish](../publish/publish.md) it to an on-premises add-in catalog or [submit it to the Office Store](http://msdn.microsoft.com/library/ff075782-1303-4517-91cc-b3d730e9b9ae%28Office.15%29.aspx).

 To try out some add-ins, you can install the following add-ins from the Office Store.